 Meet the Faculty

-One of the greatest opportunities in Environmental Science & Sustainability is to collaborate with professors who are translating their research and faith into solutions for the world's environmental challenges.
+One of the greatest opportunities in Environmental Science is to collaborate with professors who are translating their research and faith into solutions for the world's environmental challenges.
 Whatever your interests and level of experience, we are always looking for passionate and committed students.
 If you want to do mentored research, reach out to a faculty member today!

 researches how plant-environment interactions affect plant community development and ecosystem stability.
 Major research themes in his lab include disturbance and invasion ecology, plant-animal interactions with a focus on herbivory and pollination biology, plant-plant interactions (facilitation and competition), plant-soil feedbacks, and global change biology.
 Lab Website

-is the newest member of the ESS team.
+is the newest member of the Environmental Science team.
 He researches how human activity affects the water and nutrient cycles that sustain all life on Earth.
 His current projects investigate water chemistry in river networks undergoing permafrost degradation in Alaska, nutrient pollution in agricultural and urban landscapes around the world, and interactions among people, disturbance, and pollution in the Intermountain West.
 Lab Website

 researches plant ecology and conservation genetics.
 She leads projects on rare plants and their genetics in western North America, specifically focusing on the systematics of Brassicaceae.
 She teaches courses in genetics and reproduction in natural populations, ecology, and medicinal botany.
 Lab Website